EngineHub/CraftBookDocs/source/config.rst

 Node               Comment                                                                                                                                              Type          Default
 ================== ==================================================================================================================================================== ============= ===========
 enabled-mechanics  The list of mechanics to load.
 SingletonList [Variables] disabled-mechanics This contains all disabled mechanics.
 It is never read internally, but just acts as a convenient place to grab mechanics from.
-EmptyList     []
+EmptyList     null
 data-only-mode     This will disable CraftBook, but keep any extra data saved.
 Use this if you are temporarily removing the plugin, but want to install it again later.
 Boolean       false
 ================== ==================================================================================================================================================== ============= ===========